crytic/building-secure-contracts/learn_evm/arithmetic-checks.md

     }
 }
 ```

-The code is written in assembly, because Solidity lacks an `xor` operation for boolean values.

 A different approach to detecting overflow in addition is to observe that adding two integers with different signs will never overflow.
 This reduces the check to the case when both summands have the same sign.